How can hacker hack into Nuclear Reactors isolated networks?

-The first check the details about controller and the associated firmware.
-You need software like ChipGenius, CheckUDisk, UsbIDCheck, USBDeview to determine that.
-These are open source software and are easily available.
-They will provide you Chip Vendor, Part-Number, Product Vendor, Product Model, VID, PID.
+First, check the details about the controller and the associated firmware.
+You will need software like ChipGenius, CheckUDisk, UsbIDCheck, USBDeview to determine that.
+These are open source softwares and are easily available.
+They will provide you with a Chip Vendor, Part-Number, Product Vendor, Product Model, VID and PID.

 STEP 2.
 Restoring the original firmware and check the firmware (Optional Step)

-You can use the step to repair your USB also if for some reason you brick it.
-You can visit website like flashboot.ru and check for restoring software.
+You can use this step to repair your USB if for some reason you bricked it.
+You can visit websites like flashboot.ru and check for restoring softwares.

-You can use VID and PID found in previous step to search for flashing software.
-You can download the MP (Mass Production) Tool like USBest UT16 tool according to your PID, VID and then flash the controller.
-This will restore your USB completely as new USB as per information security solutions experts.
+You can use the VID and PID found in the previous step to search for the flashing software.
+You can download the MP (Mass Production) Tool like USBest UT16 tool according to your PID and VID and then flash the controller.
+This will restore your USB completely, as per information security solutions experts.